-Also joining us were representatives from the Government of Canada (Fisheries & Oceans), the City of Vancouver and the Vancouver Park Board; from presenting partners Vancity and the Gordon and Betty Moore Foundation, and from our community partner the Pacific Salmon Foundation — and of course, our first audience!
+Friends and partners joined in – from the Government of Canada (Fisheries & Oceans), the City of Vancouver and the Vancouver Park Board; from Vancity and the Gordon and Betty Moore Foundation, from our first community partner the Pacific Salmon Foundation — and of course, our first audience!

 In the weeks that followed, audience members helped spread the word sharing their great pics – and media writers offered up wonderful reviews and coverage.